LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 [^2]: The F1 score balances recall (fraction of true positives predicted) with precision (fraction of correct positives).
 Guessing all true would have high recall but low precision.
 It is better to have both. $F1 =\frac{2}{\frac{1}{\text{recall}}+\frac{1}{\text{precision}}}$
 [^4]: Let the sample size be _k_ and the total number of samples be _n_.
 Then the probability that there is at least one version of any particular sample is: $$ \begin{align} P(\text{at least 1}) &= P(\text{1 version}) + P(\text{2 versions}) + .... + P(k \text{ versions}) \\  &= 1 - P(\text{0 versions}) \\ &= 1 - \left (\frac{n-1}{n} \right)^k \\\underset{n \rightarrow \infty}{lim} P(\text{at least 1}) &= 1 - e^{-k/n}\\\end{align}$$. <br> For _n=k_, $P(\text{at least 1})\rightarrow 1-e^{-1} = 0.63212...$
 [^5]: Another way would probably be to determine the distribution of values e.g. linear, exponential, categorical.
 Then use this information to create a good feature range.
 [^headers]: Julia has no header guards like in C++.
-So if we included the "Utilities.jl" file here, as far as I know, it will recompile "Utilities.jl" code, overwriting the old code in the process.
+So if we included the "Utilities.jl" file here, as far as I know, it will recompile the "Utilities.jl" code, overwriting the old code in the process.
 But I could be wrong about that.
 [^underscores]: The Julia convention is to _not_ use underscores in the variable names.
 However I prefer this notation and use them extensively here.
 For example, I use `max_depth` instead of `maxdepth`.
 I think this makes the names clearer and easier to understand.
 Otherwise this disadvantages non-native English speakers.
 This is something I feel strongly about after having studied and worked in Europe where most of my colleagues spoke English as a second or third language.
 For example, for some languages it may be more natural to break "haskey" into "ha skey" or "hask ey" than the English "has key".
 Using "has_key" eliminates this issue, but "haskey" is used in Base.
 [^batches]: The Python code used a more sophisticated method which grouped rows together in batches.
 This greatly sped up the Python code.
 But loop arrays are fast in Julia and I found no benefit to using batches here.